xding78/Sharing/glossary_draft.rst

 **ASIC** |br|
 ASIC is a type of computer processing chip that performs a singular function. |br|
 Due to its specialization, an *ASIC* is much more efficient and cost-effective than a generalized computer processor that can perform many functions.
-In the blockchain industry, ASIC boards have been used to perform the SHA-256_ hashing_ required for Proof-of-Work_ (PoW), greatly outstripping the `hash rate`_ of even the most powerful GPU miners.
+In the blockchain industry, ASIC boards have been used to perform the SHA-256_ hashing_ required for Proof-of-Work_ (PoW), greatly outstripping the hashrate_ of even the most powerful GPU miners.

 .. _Asymmetric Cryptography: